jaredpalmer/the-platform/README.md

 # The Platform

-Web API's turned into React Hooks and Suspense-friendly React components.
+Web API's turned into React Hooks and Suspense-friendly React components. #useThePlatform
 ## Install

+> Note React 16.7+ is required for Hooks.

 ### With npm
 ```sh